 I have 10 years experience in web development, having freelanced professionally and worked as a subcontractor for a smattering of various clients.
-I recently moved down to Los Angeles where I intend to push my web development career.
+I recently moved to Salt Lake City, Utah, where I intend to push my web development career.
 Here are some things I do.
-Also, go add me on Linkedin while you're at it!
+Also, go add me on Linkedin while you’re at it!

 I produce clean and valid HTML5 and CSS3 for any project, as well as legacy languages like XHTML for taking on modifications for older projects.
 Also a strong command over frameworks like Bootstrap for making sure your site is friendly for mobile devices and tablets.
 (Case in point: On a desktop?
 Resize your browser window right now to take a look how this site will look on a device with a smaller screen.)

 I typically stay out of graphic design work these days, but my experience with Photoshop allows me to take any raw PSD file and turn it into a clean template for any project.
 This is especially handy when I’m also tasked with…

 I cannot tell you how many times I’ve been handed a “coded” template to be used in a CMS, only for it to be completely unusable, or require several extra hours of modification in order to fit the CMS in question.
 Different platforms have their own subtle complexities, and one-size-fits-all is never quite the case.
 Sloppy development leads to things like extra bandwidth consumption or higher server load, and that’s never really good when you’re trying to reach your customers.